Related Articles

 However, because home reversion plans are deemed high-risk products, you should get legal and financial counsel before proceeding, just as you would with lifetime mortgages.

-To safeguard the resale value of your home, lenders will also require you to maintain it and maintain it in good condition.
+To safeguard the resale value of your home, lenders will also require you to maintain it to a good condition.

 After that, you’ll need to ratify a tenancy contract, and some lenders will want you to pay a small monthly rent to the new landlord (for example, £1 or £2).